March 23, 2023

 Once your threshold is installed, it’s time to grout it.
 Start by applying grout across all of the seams in between your tile and threshold material.
 Make sure that you fill in any gaps or cracks completely.
 Then, use a damp sponge to wipe away any excess grout.
 Once dry, apply grout sealer over all of the grouted areas for extra protection against water damage and staining.

-A: Typically, tile adhesive takes 24 hours to dry completely while grout takes up to 48 hours before it’s fully set.
-It’s important that you follow the manufacturer’s instructions for drying times as different adhesives may require different drying times.
+Typically, tile adhesive takes 24 hours to dry completely while grout takes up to 48 hours before it’s fully set.
+You must follow the manufacturer’s instructions for drying times as different adhesives may require different drying times.